jpatil6/creativeapproaches2/_posts/2018-09-18-Review-of-Stranger-Visions-by-Heather-Dewey-Hagborg.md

 The slightly harsh effectiveness of the art though seems to come at a cost.
 The unsettling first impression may distance passing-by viewers.
 Instead of shocking at first sight, the art could be presented to pull in viewers by intriguing them, then unsettling them by exposing the background of the art.

 This art with a cause reminds of a quote by prominent artist Banksy: 'Art should comfort the disturbed and disturb the comfortable'.
-This installation is very effective at disturbing the viewer, but I feel it could be improved by providing a constructive way to resolve the viewer's alarm.
+This 'Stranger Visions' is effective at disturbing the viewer, but I feel it could be improved by providing a constructive way to resolve the viewer's alarm.